Donders-Institute/docker-swarm-setup/doc/tutorial/swarm.rst

 Service and stack
 ^^^^^^^^^^^^^^^^^

-Two terminology used in Docker swarm should be pointed out here: *service* and *stack*.
+Two terms used frequently in Docker swarm should be pointed out here: *service* and *stack*.

-In the swarm cluster, a container can be started with multiple replicas.
+In the swarm cluster, a container can be started with multiple instances (i.e. replicas).
 The term *service* is used to refer to the replicas of the same container.

-A *stack* is referred to a group of connected *services*, and described by a more elaborated *docker-compose* file.
+A *stack* is referred to a group of connected *services*.
+Similar to the single-node orchestration, a stack is also described by a *docker-compose* file with extra attributes specific to Docker swarm.

 Creating a cluster
 ==================